Can’t Find the Answer? Contact Us and we’ll be happy to help.

 The Resource Conservation and Recovery Act (RCRA) gives EPA the authority to control hazardous waste from the “cradle-to-grave.”
 This includes the generation, transportation, treatment, storage, and disposal of hazardous waste.
 RCRA also set forth a framework for the management of non-hazardous solid wastes.
 The 1986 amendments to RCRA enabled EPA to address environmental problems that could result from underground tanks storing petroleum and other hazardous substances.

 Always follow recommended guidelines of your facility, local, state, tribal and federal regulatory agencies for proper disposal of pharmaceutical waste.
-If your facility requires and does not have a pharmaceutical waste service provider, Rx Destroyer™ can recommend a service provider.
+If your facility requires and does not have a pharmaceutical waste service provider, C2R Global Manufacturing, Inc. can recommend a service provider.

 Q: Does Rx Destroyer™ meet California’s Safe Drinking Water and Toxic Enforcement Act of 1986 (“Prop 65”)?